niranjankala/niranjankala.github.io/_posts/2024-11-20-backlog-refinement-mastering-agile-effort-estimation-for-scrum-success.md

 ---

 ### **Introduction**
 In Agile development, a well-prioritized Product Backlog is essential to ensure smooth sprint execution.
 Backlog refinement and effort estimation help teams gauge the effort required to complete tasks, set achievable goals, and deliver value consistently.
-This blog explores several Agile estimation techniques with real-world examples, making it easier to apply these strategies in your projects.
+This blog explores several Agile estimation techniques with real-world examples, making applying these strategies in your projects easier.

 ### **Objectives**
 By the end of this blog, you will:
 1. Understand the importance of backlog refinement in Agile.
-2. Learn about different effort estimation techniques such as T-shirt sizes, story points, Planning Poker™, and more.
+2. Learn different effort estimation techniques such as T-shirt sizes, story points, Planning Poker™, and more.
 3. Explore real-world examples that demonstrate how these methods work in practice.
 4. Discover how effort estimation promotes team inclusivity, effort discovery, and better sprint planning.